taf-society/Durbyn.jl/README.md

   instead of $O(m)$ where $k \ll m$.
 See the [TBATS documentation](https://taf-society.github.io/Durbyn.jl/dev/tbats/) for full mathematical details, usage examples, and references.

-  > ⚠️ **PERFORMANCE NOTICE**: TBATS is currently **not optimized** and will run significantly slower than expected.
-This is a known limitation under active development.
-Optimization improvements are planned for future releases.
-Please do not report performance-related issues at this time.

 ---

 ## Formula Interface (Primary Usage)